Azure/autorest/src/autorest-core/resources/default-configuration.md

     my-directive: 42 # together with other stuff, with a number as parameter
 ```

-Each `directive` entry that names `my-directive` will be expanded with whatever the declaration returns when called with the parameter.
+Each `directive` entry that names `my-directive` will be expanded with the whatever the declaration evaluates to, where `$` is substituted with the value provided to the directive when used.
-If an array is returned, the directives are duplicated accordingly (this enables directive declarations that transform data on multiple stages).
+If the declaration evaluates to an array, the directives are duplicated accordingly (this enables directive declarations that transform data on multiple stages).
 In the above example, `directive` gets expanded to:

 ``` yaml false